Your Family's Passport to Financial Security

 COVERAGE END DATE

-Insurance will continue automatically until the policy anniversary date coinciding with or next following your or your spouse's 100th birthday, as long as you pay your premium when due, you remain a member of AJLI, the Group Policy remains in force and insurance does not end for your class.
+Insurance will continue automatically until the policy anniversary date coinciding with or next following your or your spouse's 100th birthday (for dependent children, their 25th birthday), as long as you pay your premium when due, you remain a member of AJLI, the Group Policy remains in force and insurance does not end for your class.
 Coverage for your dependents will continue until your insurance ends under the group policy, the group policy is changed to end dependents’ life insurance, the eligibility requirements are no longer being met or premium is not paid for the dependent when due.
 If you die, your spouse and dependent children who were insured under the group policy immediately prior to your death may continue to be insured, subject to the terms and conditions of the group policy.

 Living Benefit Option ("Accelerated Death Benefit")